How are healthcare services Uruguay?

 When we asked expats and global nomads about the quality of medical care in Uruguay, they replied...

 "When a newcomer asks about medical care, we tell them to go to COMEPA.
 Along with the facilities being modern and having English speaking doctors, we have only heard of good reviews coming from that hospital.
-We are not familiar with serious medical conditions or the hospitals and doctors that treat them; however in Montevideo, Uruguays capital, there is a British hospital that is all the talk amongst expats, so I would definitely recommend this hospital along with giving Buenos Aires, Argentina as an option," remarked another expat in Paysandu, Uruguay.
+We are not familiar with serious medical conditions or the hospitals and doctors that treat them; however in Montevideo, Uruguays capital, there is a British hospital that is all the talk amongst expats, so I would definitely recommend this hospital along with giving Buenos Aires, Argentina as an option," said another expat in Paysandu, Uruguay.

 Please login to continue reading this article.